Trade Show Booth Design GuideDECEMBER 26, 2019| SpeedPro

 Mid-range graphics are crucial for any booth as they help attract attendees who are at other exhibits to come to yours.
 You can think of these graphics as the beginning of your sales pitch.

 As compared to the more basic designs of long-range graphics, mid-range graphics can be more complex.
-However, they should still be easy to read from a few yards away.
 The primary purpose of your mid-range graphics is to leave viewers wanting to know more about your company.
 With their curiosity piqued, many attendees will then come to your booth to learn more.

 3. Short-Range Graphics